Why get an energy audit?

 Back to Top

-The Mass Farm Energy Program (MFEP) provides customized farm energy audits to help farms assess energy-saving and renewable energy options.
-Examples of recommended measures are found in our Massachusetts Farm Energy Best Management Practices guides.
+The Massachusetts Farm Energy Program (MFEP) provides customized farm energy audits to help farms assess energy-saving and renewable energy options.

-MFEP pays for 75% of the cost of the audit and the applicant farmer covers the remaining 25% prior to receiving the audit.
-To manage costs, audits are targeted to address specific concerns and measures identified in the application process that have not been adequately addressed by other audit programs.
+MFEP pays for 75% of the cost of the audit and the applicant farmer covers the remaining 25%.
 Estimates for energy audits & assessments are provided in advance of signing audit contracts.
-If you are a municipal power customer, MFEP audits can be a cost effective way to complete an audit.

-To apply for an MFEP audit gather your annual energy use information, and submit a request or call us at 413.727.3090 Remember – we offer financial incentives for farmers who implement audit recommendations
+To apply for an MFEP audit, submit a request or call us at 413-727-3090 Remember – there may also be financial incentives for farmers who implement audit recommendations

 Back to Top